×

 Microcline Vs Ametrine Fracture

 Fracture is an important parameter when you compare Microcline and Ametrine Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Microcline Vs Ametrine fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Microcline is Gems, Uneven and Uneven.
+Fracture observed in Microcline is Uneven.

 Microcline Vs Ametrine Luster